 Duh.
 Cake balls + pretzel rods + silver sprinkles = Microphone Cake Pops.

 You can make your cake pop mixture out of whatever flavors you want.
 I used a chocolate cake mix and vanilla frosting.
-I made large cake balls, using my 2 tablespoon cookie scoop.
+I made large Microphone Cake Pops, using my 2 tablespoon cookie scoop.

 Now, if you know me at all, you know I suck at pops of any sort.
 So if I can get these babies to stay on a pretzel rod, so can you.

-Here are a few tips for dipping cake pops:
+Here are a few tips for dipping your Microphone Cake Pops: